 Commencement

-Graduate Commencement is held on the afternoon of Undergraduate Commencement in May every year in Zimmerli Performing Arts Center/Twichell Auditorium.
+Graduate Commencement is held on the afternoon of Undergraduate Commencement in May every year in Twichell Auditorium.
+Announcements about regalia, and other details of the graduation ceremony will be on the Registrar's page of My.Converse under Commencement.